 It finds its application in small toys, drills machines, AC, PC, servers, trimmers, ventilation fan, air cleaners, projectors, power supply, CCTV, DVR, mixer grinders, hairdryers, and electronic cars or bikes.

-Thus, in this article, we have discussed what is a BLDC motor.
+Hence, we have discussed what is a BLDC motor.
 It is a motor that operates without brushed in order to produce a smoother and efficient operation.
-Apart from this, we have also discussed its construction, working, the difference between a normal and brushed type, speed control, advantages, disadvantages, and application.
+We have also discussed its construction, working, the difference between a normal and brushed type, speed control, uses, defects, and application.
 Here is a question for the readers, what is a commutation in DC machines and why a commutator is used?